KDE/digikam-doc/image_editor/enhancement_tools.rst

 You can search a filter using in their groups, but the fastest way to find them is to use the search bar on the top of list.
 On the bottom the **Add Fave** button allow to append an entry in the first section named **Faves** on the list.

-For all the G'MIC-Qt filters you can see these behaviors:
+For mostly all the G'MIC-Qt filters you can see these behaviors:

     - The processing time can be quite long, with many megapixel images.
 If the computer is not enough powerful, time to process an image can take a while.
-A progress bar on the bottom of the G'MIC-Qt dialog will indicate the computation progress.
+A **Progress Bar** on the bottom of the G'MIC-Qt dialog will indicate the computation progress.

     .. figure:: images/editor_gmicqt_progress.webp
         :alt: